mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 All the scripts required to run the ABC - these need to be run in the correct order (as below).
 Lesion_duration_ABC_new.sh contains the commands to set off the jobs on the command line (using LSF) in the correct order.

-1. generate_simpops.R - each run of this script will generate a simulated population like the 40 used in the ABC.
-Run with the index of the simulation as a trailing argument i.e. Rscript generate_simpops.R 13
+1. generate_simpops.R - each run of this script will generate a simulated complete haematopoietic population for the ABC using the R package 'rsimpop'.
+40 are generated for the ABC.
+Run with the index of the population as a trailing argument i.e. Rscript generate_simpops.R 13
 2. ABC_simulation_new_INTRODUCE_LESIONS.R - introduce lesions into each simulated population.
 This takes two trailing arguments (1) the index of the simpop to introduce lesions into and (2) the mean duration of the introduced lesions (in years).
 3. ABC_simulation_new_INTRODUCE_LESIONS_BOOST.R - a script to see if there are sufficient PVVs generated from the first run of lesion generation, and introduce additional lesions if not.
 4. ABC_simulation_new_parallel.R - script for the main simulation of the ABC.
 Designed to run with 4 cores with analysis for the four phylogenies running in parallelel.
 Each run of the simulation typically takes ~24hours.